POSTED BY June 5, 2017 COMMENTS (123)ON

 That is an inherent assumption here that the rise in expenses (with inflation) will be taken care of by salary increments/ job changes or business expansions and for there is no other alternative but to ‘Work’.

-Would you like to share your own story in comments section and how you have dealt with the concept of early retirement?
+Would you like to share your own story in the comments section and how you have dealt with the concept of early retirement?
 We would like to thank Vikram for his contribution on this subject on this blog.

 Also, if you feel you can write on jagoinvestor and contribute, please click here